 - Add.
 Adds a setting from the list on the left to the right.

 - Add all.
 Adds all settings from the list on the left to the right.

 - Remove.
 Removes a setting from the list on the right.

 - Remove all.
 Removes all settings from the list on the right.

-To restore the default settings list, click More – Set default settings.
+To restore the default settings, click All actions – Set default settings.

 If editing the settings does not give you the report that you want, you can create a custom report option.
 This feature is recommended for experienced users only.
-For more information about report options, see chapter "Chapter 6.
-Report options".
+For more information about report options, see chapter "" on page .